Hes-Siemelink/instacli/instacli-spec/reference/testing/Code example.md

 # Command: Code example

-`Code example` marks the start of example code in a markdown document.
+`Code example` marks the start of example code in a Markdown document.

 | Content type | Supported |
 |--------------|-----------|